 I swapped in my slow cooker for the stove top to spare babysitting the stew while it’s cooking.
 And while Doa’a only uses salt and pepper to season the stew, I like to add my favorite assortment of warm spices.

-I will be ecstatic if you try this easy recipe in your kitchen and let us know your feedback.
+I will be ecstatic if you try this easy recipe in your kitchen and let me know your feedback.

 Like and share and I will be forever grateful.